Search Free Minnesota Marriage Records & Licenses

 How To View Minnesota Marriage Records for Free

-State marriage records are available through a variety of entities, including some at the state level.
 In many states, the vital records office is the state-level agency in charge of housing marriage licenses.
 However, Minnesota’s Office of Vital Records doesn’t track marriages and divorces.

 Instead, this information is housed in the Minnesota Official Marriage System, or MOMS, a searchable online database of unions in the state managed by county governments.3